ni-kismet/engineering-flot/API.md

         return val.toFixed(axis.tickDecimals) + " B";
 }
 ```

+"showTickLabels" can be used to specify which ticks labels are visible:
+"none", "endpoints", "major" or "all".
+The default is "major".

 "labelWidth" and "labelHeight" specifies a fixed size of the tick
 labels in pixels.
 They're useful in case you need to align several